tattali/FullCalendarBundle/doc/index.md

 # Documentation

-Symfony flex users skip step 2 and 3
+**Symfony flex users skip step 2 and 3** because they are done in the recipe

 ## Installation